If you go to Riviera Maya or Cancun and don’t go to a Cenote, you are missing out.

 The landscape of stalactites and stalagmites will be overwhelmingly beautiful.

-Almost 4 kilometers from Tulum, in the direction of Coba, is located the most famous cenote in this part of the country.
+Almost 4 kilometers from Tulum, in the direction of Coba archeological site, is located the most famous cenote in this part of the country.

 It has a characteristic half-moon shape and is suitable for everyone, as it consists of shallow areas where you can enjoy snorkeling without difficulty.
 You can also dive in other areas with depths up to ten meters, a feature to take into account if you are an expert diver.